benitomartin/mlops-car-prices/README.md

     make install
     ```

-Each project folder contains a README.md file with instructions about how to run the code.
-I highly recommend to create a virtual environment for each one.
-It is necessary to have an AWS Account, credentials, and set up the proper policies with full access to EC2, S3, ECR, Lambda and Kinesis.
+In each project folder, you'll find a README.md file providing detailed instructions on how to run the code.
+To ensure a smooth experience, I strongly advise creating a virtual environment for each project.
+Additionally, please note that having an AWS Account and setting up appropriate policies with full access to EC2, S3, ECR, Lambda, and Kinesis is necessary for the projects to function properly.
+Proper credentials must also be configured to interact with AWS services.

+The entire project was developed using Anaconda Powershell Prompt, so some of the commands and configurations provided in this context may not be directly applicable to other shells.
+Please be aware of this when attempting to replicate the project in a different shell environment.